Published: 28th June 2019

 Training and Communication

-Along with reminders included within team briefings, we have provided access to a mandatory e-learning training module with respect to modern slavery and human trafficking in the largest of our hospital partnerships.
-Within the remaining business areas, the reading and understanding of our Modern Slavery and Human Trafficking Policy has become a mandatory requirement as part of the induction for all new starters.
-We have also ensured that the revised policy has been shared with all existing employees.
+In 2019 LUKGL commenced rolling out an electronic learning platform, Learning Pool, across all its UK businesses.
+The platform includes a new training module with respect to modern slavery and human trafficking which is compulsory for all current staff to complete.
+As of the date of this statement, 646 out of 1212 employees and other workers registered on our learning platform employees have completed the new e-learning module.
+Our target is to achieve 95% completion rates in this module by 31st December 2019.
+The roll out of the system will be completed in the third quarter of 2019.
+All new staff will be required to complete the module during the first 12 weeks of their induction.
+We have also ensured that the policy has been shared with all existing employees.
 We are also committed to the development and delivery of further training material which will provide the latest information and the skills to ensure that employees understand the relevant LUKGL processes and can identify potential warning signs of modern slavery and human trafficking.

 LUKGL will review its actions in relation to the Modern Slavery and Human Trafficking Policy annually.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes LUKGL’s Modern Slavery & Human Trafficking Statement for the financial year 2017/2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes LUKGL’s Modern Slavery & Human Trafficking Statement for the financial year ending 31 December 2019.
 This statement has been approved and authorised by:

 Name: Arnaud Gueny

-Position: Chief Executive Officer of SYNLAB UK Limited, for and on behalf of Labco UK Group Limited
+Position: Chief Executive Officer of SYNLAB UK & Ireland, for and on behalf of Labco UK Group Limited